Skip to Main Content

 The Early Arabic Printed Works project showcases thirteen of Princeton University Library’s Arabic printed items from Europe and the Islamic world, selected from a collection of more than sixty books produced between the years 1500 and 1800.
 These publications represent the development of Arabic movable type and its usages in the early modern period.
 Featured are dictionaries, religious tracts, grammars, and geographies printed in Arabic with Latin, Greek, Hebrew, and Syriac explications of the Arabic text.

-From Brill's Primary Sources database (listed above), this remarkable collection demonstrates the impact of the holy book of Islam in Europe.
+From Brill's Primary Sources database, this remarkable collection demonstrates the impact of the holy book of Islam in Europe.
 Long before printing with movable type became common practice in the Islamic world, Korans had been printed in Arabic type in several European cities.
 The collection includes Korans and Koran translations, printed between 1537 and 1857, and is of interest to book historians, theologians, philologists, and scholars of Islamic Studies alike.

 The world’s foremost private collection of early and rare Hebraica housed in the Valmadonna Trust Library is the basis for this collection.
 It comprises a resource for the study of oriental printing, Hebrew liturgical history, Judeo-Arabic literature, and the history and culture of the most ancient Jewish Diaspora community.
 All of these bibliographic treasures are reproduced here for the first time.